coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 are within 400 feet.
 For each 50-foot distance the rats have to travel, there is a 1-round delay.
 The piper must continue playing until the rats appear, and when they do so, the piper must make a DC 10 Perform (wind instruments) check.
-Success means that they obey the piper's telepathic commands so long as he continues to play.
+Success means that they obey the piper’s telepathic commands so long as he continues to play.
 Failure indicates that they turn on the piper.
 If for any reason the piper ceases playing, the rats leave immediately.
 If they are called again within a day, the Perform